St Fergus Gas Terminal: Beinn

 Discovered in November 1989 with production starting in February 1994.
 Beinn means mountain in Gaelic.
 Also an oil field.
 Gas transported via the SAGE pipeline.

 Brae

 Mainly an oil field.
-Discovered from 1975-7, with production starting in 1983 and 1988-9.
+Discovered from 1975 to 1977, with production starting in 1983 and 1988–89.
 Gas transported via the SAGE pipeline.
 Brae is also Gaelic for hill.

 Talisman gas fields

 These fields are operated by Talisman Energy.

 Galley

 Discovered in October 1974 with production starting in March 1998.
 Also an oil field.
 Gas transported via the Tartan platform and the Frigg pipeline.

 Orion

 Discovered in September 1971 with production starting in September 1999. also an oil field, with gas transported via the Fulmar Gas Pipeline.

 Piper

 Discovered in January 1973 with production starting in December 1976.
 Mostly an oil field.
 Gas transported via the Frigg pipeline.

 Tartan

 Discovered in January 1975, with production starting in January 1981.
 Gas transported via the Frigg pipeline.
 Mainly an oil field.